-While we often feel unique in our personal battle with addiction, one thing all addicts have in common is our love for chaos.
+While we often feel unique in our personal battle with addiction, one thing we tend to have in common is our love for chaos.
 Some of us actually enjoy the drama that comes with our drug use, while others simply don’t know how to function without it.

 Before determining how to deal with chaos, you first need to identify which kind of chaos you're dealing with: created or uncontrollable.

 How To Avoid Creating Chaos

 During one period of my active addiction, I found it possible to maintain a pretty decent-paying job.
 I made enough money to support my drug habit, as well as rent and gas, and the occasional latte.